 The thickness of our arch will be as wide as we could fit (16″?
 18″?), and the opening will frame the island and the range.

 I love a good arch; we are repeating that element in a few places.
-Katie is pulling me back from overdoing it, but they are having a serious moment again in interior design!
-Read about The 9 Kitchen Trends You Want To Know About In 2022 here.
+They are having a serious moment again in interior design!
+Read about The 9 Kitchen Trends You Want To Know About In 2022-2023 here.